 Jeff, Wales, 2017: “I came across Teacher Horizons when searching for jobs and advice online.
 When I saw it was started by a Teach First ambassador I felt reassured that they would be able to help.
-Before I knew it, I had interviews lined up and have managed to land a job teaching science in an international school in Vietnam!
-Building an international community of Teach First ambassadors would be invaluable.
+Before I knew it, I had interviews lined up and managed to land a job teaching science in an international school!
+Building an international community of Teach First ambassadors is invaluable.
 Ambassadors are doing amazing work all around the world and therefore being better connected would enable us to share opportunities to learn, develop our skills as teachers, support schools and continue tackling education inequality beyond the UK.
-I haven’t started my international adventure yet so I would be listening and learning as opposed to offering advice, but after my first year of teaching in Vietnam I could reflect on and share some of the lessons I’ve learned.
+I haven’t started my international adventure yet so I would be listening and learning as opposed to offering advice, but after my first year of teaching internationally I could reflect on and share some of the lessons I’ve learned.
 I would be interested in chatting to other ambassadors about how to continue to have an impact on education inequality when working in an international setting, as this is important to me.”

 Laura, London, 2008: “After Teach First I moved to teach internationally and registered as a candidate on Teacher Horizons.
 I loved the company and actually became an international adviser for TH in 2017.
 I am still in contact with many of my cohort and it is great to see the different paths they have taken since Teach First.
 This new platform will enable us to expand our network and make connections with other cohorts to find out what they are up to as well.
 Teach First ambassadors are resilient, creative and flexible and these qualities are exactly the kind of qualities that make excellent international educators, so we need a platform to enable more of us to take the leap!
 I could contribute to our community by sharing personal experiences of moving abroad with a young family, as I have three children!
 I could also share my experience of learning the IB curriculum; something I think has made me a much better teacher.”